“Applications of Intersectionality to Critical Social Issues”

 All articles are expected to integrate the revolutionary core of intersectionality and directly address applications to public policy, societal/institutional structures, and various social and cultural contexts (e.g., international contexts) within the implications section or throughout the article.
 We encourage diversity of study populations within articles as well as author/contributor diversity including socio-demographics, global location, career stage, and discipline.

 We aim to include papers that address how intersectional theory offers applications to a range of critical social issues through many topics and lenses including but not limited to:

 - subjugated knowledge;

 - centering the voices of the marginalized (e.g., counter storytelling);

-- social justice action.
+- social justice.

-- OPTIONAL- An abstract of 400-500 words may be submitted to the editors by email (intersectionsWT@gmail.com) preferably by April 1, 2018.
-Abstracts/proposals should feature the working title of the proposed article, the author or authors responsible for it, together with the contact information of the author(s).
-Please describe what you intend to cover in your article so we can anticipate the contents and focus, as well as plan the special issue in terms of topics covered.
-Issue editors will provide feedback on submitted abstracts to support development of the manuscript.
+- SUBMIT ABSTRACT– An abstract of 2-4 pages must be submitted to the editors by email by January 15, 2019.
+Abstracts/proposals should feature the working title of the proposed article, the author(s) responsible for it, together with the contact information of the author(s).
+Please describe what you intend to cover in your article so we can anticipate the contents and focus, as well as plan the special issue in terms of topics Issue editors and JSI editorial board will provide feedback on accepted abstracts to support development of the manuscript.

 We do hope you will consider this invitation, and we look forward to hearing from you.
 Sincerely your special issue editor team,

 Kim A. Case, Ph.D., University of Houston-Clear Lake